The Wilderness Family

 So now you know what to expect… and how you’ll benefit by coming along -- why not book on a course and see for yourself?

-If you prefer a shorter family camp experience then check out our 'One Night Family Bushcraft Camp in June'.
-Although not all subjects are covered on the shorter one-night camp it is still packed with many exciting new skills and experiences.
+If you prefer a shorter family camp experience then check out our 'One Night Family Bushcraft Camp.
+Not all the same subjects are covered on the shorter one-night camp and it too is packed with many exciting new skills and experiences.

 “We all really enjoyed your bushcraft course ...
 Ella went to bed on the Sunday night with a heartfelt